arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	![Adding Traffic Manager endpoints](Images/adding-traffic-manager-endpoints.png?raw=true)

-1. Select **Web Site** in the **Service Type** combo.
-Check the deployed Web Site and add it to the Traffic Manager profile.
+1. Select **Web Site** in the **Service Type** dropdown list.
+Select the deployed Web Site and add it to the Traffic Manager profile.
 Click **Ok**.

 	![Add Web Site to the Traffic Manager](Images/add-web-site-to-the-traffic-manager.png?raw=true)

 	_Add Web Site to the Traffic Manager_

-	> **Speaking Point:** This ensures that no matter where you are in the world, you are going to always hit the datacenter closest to your location.
+	> **Speaking Point:** This ensures that no matter where you are in the world, you will always hit the datacenter closest to you.

-1. Switch to **ClipMeme** site and show where you are served from.
+1. Switch to the **ClipMeme** site and show the datacenter that is serving your location.

 ---

 <a name="summary" />
 ## Summary ##

 In this demo, you saw how to easily create a development environment upfront.
-Use some of the new Visual Studio Features to create beautiful modern Web Applications, backup and restore them, deploy them to Staging for testing, then onto Production and scale it worldwide.
+Using some of the new Visual Studio Features we created beautiful modern Web Applications.
+We backed them up, restored them, deployed them to Staging for testing, then moved them onto Production, and finally scaled them in response to changes in demand.